 Maple syrup: To sweeten the slice.
 Maple syrup is my preferred sweetener for the mint filling since its sweetness cuts through the cashew nuts, coconut oil and coconut cream really nicely.
 However, I have often used brown rice syrup in the base instead of maple syrup.

 Peppermint oil: To provide the mint flavor.
-I use Obbekjaers Pure Peppermint Oil, which doesn’t have that harsh menthol taste that some other brands have.
 If you don’t have pure peppermint oil, you can use peppermint extract or essence instead.

 Baby spinach: To color the mint filling green.
 I promise you won’t taste it.
 Otherwise feel free to leave it out, which will just mean the filling will be slightly off-white due to the cashew nuts.

 Dark chocolate: Used in the chocolate topping.
 I like to use at least 70% cocoa chocolate to keep the sugar content down.
 But feel free to use any chocolate you like.